jbmagination/umber/magenta/docs/main.md

 Our minimum resolution is 426 x 240, so that leaves us with **sd3** and **hq3**. **hq3** displays significant artifacts, so we end with **sd3**.
-We cannot trust the source of the page, as some videos that offer the higher resolutions appears to only offer the lower resolutions:
+We cannot trust the source of the page, as some videos that offer the higher resolutions appear to only offer the lower resolutions:

 ~~~sh
 $ curl -s https://www.youtube.com/watch?v=Lq3qF-EUXfo |